 You will show me the way of life, granting me the joy of your presence and the pleasures of living with you forever. –Psalm 16:9-11 NLT

 Won’t it be wonderful, amazing, superlative when we are living with Jesus in heaven forever?
 I think about that and wonder what it will be like.
-I don’t think any human words can even come close to capturing the feelings of elation and awe, and that simple fact of not knowing brings me almost more joy than I can imagine.
+I don’t think any human words can even come close to capturing the feelings of elation and awe, and that simple fact of not knowing brings me a sense of hopeful anticipation that makes me giddy.

 The Lord is my strength and shield.